-Bike commuters have different needs in a helmet than say road cyclists or mountain bikers.
-For commuting, you want a helmet that doesn’t scream “I wear Lycra!” in the way a traditional bike helmet does.
-Instead, commuter bike helmets should be stylish, low profile for easy storage off the bike, offer plenty of ventilation in addition to protection, and not break the bank in terms of affordability.
-And many urban bike helmets today add additional high and low tech features that help you safely or more easily navigate busy city streets on your way to and from work.
+Compared to road cyclists or mountain bikers, bike commuters have different needs when shopping for a helmet.
+Commuter bike helmets should be stylish, low profile for easy storage, offer plenty of ventilation and protection, and be reasonably priced.
+And many urban bike helmets today have additional high and low tech features that help you safely or easily navigate busy city streets on your way to and from work.
 Here are some of our favorite bike commuter helmets, perfect for a variety of situations.

-The low profile shape and urban sleek look of the Camden MIPS helmet make it perfect for city riding.
-Giro’s Roc Loc Air system hugs the back of your head and reduces the tendency of your helmet to shift forward or backward while delivering a snug, comfortable fit.
+Low profile and sleek, the Giro Camden MIPS helmet's Roc Loc Air system hugs the back of your head and reduces the tendency of the helmet to shift forward or backward.
 Unlike most systems, the design provides adjustable tension that is independent of the helmet straps.
-Plush, antimicrobial padding on the inside of the helmet offers extra comfort while wicking away sweat and cutting down on the stink factor.
+Plush, antimicrobial padding on the inside also offers extra comfort while wicking away sweat.

-An integrated rear light makes the entire back of the helmet glow red so that you are better seen in traffic no matter the time of day.
+An integrated rear light makes the entire back of the helmet glow red for visibility.
 Four large vents can be adjusted on the fly to increase or decrease airflow.
-The Camden MIPS is also equipped with Multi-Directional Impact Protection System, which can redirect energy and provide more protection on side impacts, and it is certified to the new Speed E-Bike standard NTA 8776 for the latest in head protection technology.
+The bike helmet is also equipped with Multi-Directional Impact Protection System, which can redirect energy and provide more protection on side impacts.

-When you are riding in and out of traffic on busy streets, every little step towards letting drivers know your intentions goes a long way.
-The Lumos Helmet features integrated LED lights that indicate when you plan to turn right or left, as well as when you are stopping— 10 white LEDs on the front of the helmet with 38 red LEDs and 11 orange LEDs at the back helmet for turn signal and stopping indication.
-As you slow down, the red lights glow a solid red to make it clear you are getting ready to stop.
+The Lumos Helmet features integrated LED lights that indicate when you're about to turn right or left, as well as when you are stopping—there are 10 white LEDs on the front of the helmet with 38 red LEDs and 11 orange LEDs at the back for turn signal and stopping indication.
+As you slow down, the red lights glow a solid red to make it clear you are about to stop.

-Via a wireless remote control on your handlebars, tap the corresponding turn button to activate the appropriate LEDs on the back, front and side of the helmet.
+Via a wireless remote control on your handlebars, tap the corresponding turn button to activate the appropriate LEDs on the back, front, and side of the helmet.
 The rechargeable battery lasts around six hours on flashing mode and three on solid mode.
-This high tech bike helmet fits most head sizes 54 to 61cm comfortably.
+This high tech bike helmet also fits most head sizes 54 to 61 centimeters comfortably.

 Best for Night Riding: Torch T2

-The Torch T2 bike helmet features ten integrated LED lights that project onto shatterproof polycarbonate lenses at both the front and rear of the helmet.
-The five front white lights and five red rear lights deliver 360-degree visibility while you are on the road and at a higher vantage point than traditional bike lights so that drivers can better see you.
+The Torch T2 bike helmet features 10 integrated LED lights that project onto shatterproof polycarbonate lenses at both the front and rear of the helmet.
+The five front white lights and five red rear lights deliver 360-degree visibility while you're on the road and at a higher vantage point than traditional bike lights.

-Rechargeable batteries deliver up to six hours of run time on steady or 36 hours on flash mode and recharge in just 1.5 hours.
-The helmet provides lightweight protection at 13 ounces while offering long-term durability at the same time.
-Eight air vents with interior channeling keep you cool on those summertime commutes.
-A dial-adjust fit system and two sets of removable padding let you customize the helmet to fit your head for sizes between 54 and 61 centimeters.
-The T2 comes in a variety of fun colors to match your style.
+Rechargeable batteries deliver up to six hours of run time on constant or 36 hours on flash mode, recharging in just 1.5 hours.
+The helmet provides lightweight protection at 13 ounces while offering long-term durability.
+Plus, eight air vents with interior channeling keep you cool.
+A dial-adjust fit system and two sets of removable padding let you customize the helmet for sizes between 54 and 61 centimeters.